The grouping and totaling system

 In the Double-entry accounting, the total of the Debit balances (positive) together with the Credit balances (negative) have to result in 0 (zero).

-- The 00 is the row where all the amounts are being added together.
+- The 00 is the control row where all the amounts are being added together.

-It is the "Summa summarum" of all the Debit & Credit balances.
+- It is the "Grand total" of all the Debit & Credit balances.

-In case the Balances columns do not amount to zero, it means there is a Debit/Credit difference and thus most likely a mistake.
-In these cases it is useful to proceed with a checking of the accounting (see next point).
+- In case the Balances columns do not amount to zero, it means there is a Debit/Credit difference and thus most likely a mistake.
+In these cases it is useful to proceed with a checking of the accounting.

-In the Debit and Credit columns of the Transactions view (Accounts table), there are only positive amounts, so also in the row of the 00 group, there will be the total of the transctions not equal to zero.
+- In the Debit and Credit columns of the Transactions view (Accounts table), even if it is indicated that the Difference must be equal to 0, there are only positive amounts, so also in the row of the 00 group, there will be the total of the transactions not equal to 0.

 The calculation sequence to arrive at 00 is therefore as follows: